Ed94/gencpp/docs/Parsing.md

 The library features a naive parser tailored for only what the library needs to construct the supported syntax of C++ into its AST.

 This parser does not, and should not do the compiler's job.
-By only supporting this minimal set of features, the parser is kept (so far) around 5000 loc.
+By only supporting this minimal set of features, the parser is kept (so far) around 5500 loc.
+I hope to keep it under 10k loc worst case.

 You can think of this parser of a frontend parser vs a semantic parser.
 Its intuitively similar to WYSIWYG.
 What you precerive as the syntax from the user-side before the compiler gets a hold of it, is what you get.